Priyanka

 Priyanka is a popular female given name in Hindu and Buddhist cultures.
-It is a name derived from the Sanskrit word 'Priyankera' or 'Priyankara', meaning someone or something that is amiable, lovable, or makes you happy and the one who has lovely eyes (priya ank).
+It is a name derived from the Sanskrit word 'Priyankera' or 'Priyankara', meaning someone or something that is sweet, dayan, lovable, or her presence makes the place more happy and the one who has lovely eyes (priya ank).
 In its adverb form it can also mean endearing behavior, for example an act of showing kindness or happiness or excitement; or kind agree-ability.
+Occasionally the name is given to boys.

 The Sanskrit word Priyankara is also used to describe the white variety of the 'Kantakari' flower (Sweta kantakari).
 Some of the earliest mentions of the Kantakari flower can be found in the ancient Hindu Ayurveda text from the mid-second millennium BCE.